KurbanismailovZaur/Paths/Docs/README_EN.md

 ![image](https://user-images.githubusercontent.com/5365111/153778829-90cf2274-a1f3-49bc-bb84-0743cea5e685.png)

 In the figure above, point indices are marked in red, and segment indices are marked in blue.
 Segments always start at the first point of the path (the yellow point, not the white one).
 Note that the segment with index 1 is at the bottom of the triangular path.
 Its beginning is indicated by a green arrow, and its end by a pink one.
 According to the problem, we need to find a point lying on the path at a distance of 1 meter from the green toward the pink.
-The second overloaded method `Calculate` from the list above is suitable for this purpose.
+The first overloaded method `GetPointAtDistance` from the list above is suitable for this purpose.

 ```
-var data = _path.Calculate(1, 1f, false); // Calculate a point on the segment with the index 1, at a distance of 1 meter from the beginning.
+var data = _path.GetPointAtDistance(1, 1f, false); // Calculate a point on the segment with the index 1, at a distance of 1 meter from the beginning.

 var sphere = GameObject.CreatePrimitive(PrimitiveType.Sphere).transform;
 sphere.position = data.Position;